stevepurdie/saap-docs/content/for-developers/plan-your-deployment.md

 | DaemonSet   | DaemonSet is a controller that runs same pod on every worker node typically used log collection applications.
 Find More Info on DaemonSet [here](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)                                                                                                                                                          |
 | Job         | Job ensures that a number of pods are completed successfully.
 You can use jobs for batch or parallel processing or configuring other services.
 Additionally, you can use CronJob to schedule Job at certain times.
 Find More Info on Job [here](https://kubernetes.io/docs/concepts/workloads/controllers/job/)                                                                 |

 ### What if I want my app configuration to use variables?
-How do I add these variables to the YAML?

 If you application used environments variables or configuration files, you can define them in separate ConfigMap or Secrets.
 You can reference values from these resources and specify them as either files at required path or environment variables.